'Anna'

 I directed and produced the film, working alongside an amazing core team of Dominic Povall, Jo Riley, Lucy Moesbauer, Kristina Rudenko and Harriet Memory.

 The film used felted puppets and similarly textured sets to create a soft atmosphere, at contrast to the more disturbing events Gus witnesses.
-2D faces were then drawn by hand over each frame to create more detailed and nuanced facial expressions.
+The film was backed by intensive research into dementia, to help us to create more compassion and empathy around what can be an alienating and devastating condition.